-Tomatoes are the most commonly planted garden crop in the US, as evidenced by the wide range of tomato plants available every year in garden centers.
-Beyond home production of tomatoes, the US has historically lead global commercial production, with the state of California being our top producing state.
+Tomatoes are the most commonly planted garden crop in the United States, as evidenced by the wide range of tomato plants available every year in garden centers.
+Beyond home production of tomatoes, the U.S. has historically led global commercial production, with California being our top producing state.
 So, it is safe to say that Americans grow a lot of tomatoes each year.

 Winter is a stressful time for many plants in the landscape, given the drought conditions brought on by freezing temperatures and the effects of extreme cold.

 Although these stressors typically don’t impact our houseplants the same way, indoor plants experience their own form of winter stress, making wintertime one of the most common times of year for the decline or death of houseplants.

 Mentioning the ripe beets coming out of the ground this time of year doesn't get much excitement out of my kids, but they are certainly a favorite of mine.
 I have such fond memories of fresh beets from my grandmother's garden.
 She served them pretty regularly as a side, fresh when possible, and canned the rest of the year, and I actually enjoyed them quite a bit when I was a kid.
 The hearty root crops are edible top to bottom, relatively easy to cultivate, and quite productive for the garden space they occupy.

 June weather in Illinois is some of the best of the year.
 After our overly wet spring, I am sure most area gardeners are looking forward to sunny skies ahead and anxious to wrap any spring gardening plans that were delayed.
 Sunny June skies will be a welcome addition to the 2019 Vermilion County Garden Walk as last year was a bit rainy.
 This year’s event features a number of garden spaces that Master Gardeners are well acquainted with, but the general public often doesn’t visit.